hashicorp/terraform-google-terraform-enterprise/modules/global/README.md

 This submodule provisions the global address of the Terraform Enterprise cluster.
-The global address is assigned to the load balancer which acts as a frontend to the primary and secondary compute instances.
+The global address is assigned to the load balancer which acts as a frontend to the primaries and secondaries.

 ## Prerequisites